okwme/mkt-richard/src/assets/copy/opening_en.md

 The Restaurant is open Tuesday — Saturday
 7 pm — 0 am.

-After Christman we will be opened
+After the holidays we will be opened
 December 27th — 31st, every day.

 The restaurant will be closed